1983 American League Championship Series: Game 1

 Playing in their first postseason game since the 1959 World Series, the White Sox jumped out to a 1–0 ALCS lead behind a complete-game victory by LaMarr Hoyt, the American League Cy Young Award winner.
-In the third, consecutive two out singles by Rudy Law, Carlton Fisk and Tom Paciorek off of Scott McGregor plated Chicago's first run.
+In the third, consecutive two out singles by Rudy Law, Carlton Fisk and Tom Paciorek off Scott McGregor plated Chicago's first run.
 After a 42-minute rain delay in the fourth inning, the White Sox made it 2–0 when Paciorek walked to lead off the sixth, moved to third when Greg Luzinski reached on an Eddie Murray error and scored when Rookie of the Year Ron Kittle grounded into a double play.
 In the bottom of the ninth, Dan Ford doubled with two outs then Pinch Runner Tito Landrum scored as Cal Ripken Jr. denied Hoyt's shutout with an RBI single for the Orioles' only run.